Purdue-SoCET/gpu-design-logs/Fall-2025/Aiden-Sexton/week5.md

-State: I am not stuck with anythings
+State: I am not stuck with anything

 # Progress